splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-datadog-integration.rst

 ----------

-Click “Integrations” in the sidebar menu, find the VictorOps integration, and click “Available” then “Install”. |image1|
+Click “Integrations” in the sidebar menu, find the VictorOps integration, and click “Available” then “Install”. |image

 In the resulting modal, click the configuration tab.
 Here you will be able to paste in your *VictorOps API Key* as well as include the